Sorrelljs/Page-optimization-task/README.md

 Class activity

-#Description
+Description

 The aim of this task was to see how compact we can make the file as well as making the page user-friendly.

 We did this by using a number of tools including;

-google audits
+google audits,
-google extentsions
+google extentsions,
-css validators
+css validators,
-IMG compressors
+IMG compressors,
 .min files